South African blueberries: significant shift from air to sea this season

 A Joint Marketing Forum has been established to create a platform for cooperative communication between stakeholders, including the establishment of a working group for the logistics sector, to communicate the unique needs of the blueberry industry.

 “Blueberries don't have the same kind of shelf life as citrus or apples, probably not even as good as table grapes.
-The urgency and reactivity we need from the port authorities may be different from other fruits.
-If you miss a trip and lose seven days of a berry's shelf life, it's critical,” he explains.
+The urgency and reactivity we need from port authorities is possibly different from other fruits.
+If you miss a trip and lose seven days of shelf life for a berry, it is essential,” he explains.
 “Each navigation is important for each product, obviously.
-It's just a matter of letting them know that the berries are particularly sensitive."
+"It's just about letting them know that berries are particularly sensitive."

 It refers to delays at the ports during an important week last year when berry exports were delayed, which meant that the following week the markets received double the amount.

-“Coherence in the market is always key.
-Disruptions erode confidence in South Africa's ability to deliver quality products on time."
+“Consistency in the market is always key.
+“Disruptions erode confidence in South Africa’s ability to deliver quality products on time.”

 Big shift towards shipping this season

-“Looking ahead, there is a lot of uncertainty around airfreight and how we will get the harvest out, but at the same time, the new genetics mean a lot more fruit can be shipped by sea, so there is a shift from airfreight to haulage. maritime this season.
-It is part of the evolution of better berries, to distribute them to the market in a more profitable way.”
+“Looking ahead, there is a lot of uncertainty around air transport and how we will get the harvest out, but at the same time, new genetics mean that a lot more fruit can be transported by sea, so there is a shift from air transport to transport. maritime this season.
+“It is part of the evolution of better berries, distributing them to the market in a more profitable way.”

 There would have been a major transition from air to sea this season, even if air transport rates had not increased enormously.